 - A basic (and somewhat idealistic) Ethereum primer.

 - The DAO–the “Digital Autonomous Organization”—was an early, idealistic Ethereum project that famously went sideways.

-Unlike almost all other blockchain systems, Stellar can connect to real-world endpoints, so people can turn their digital representations of money into something they can actually spend.
-Growing that network of real-world partners is a big focus for the Stellar Development Foundation.
+What makes Stellar unique compared to other blockchains is its ability to connect to real-world endpoints, enabling people to convert their digital assets into something they can actually spend.
+Growing that ecosystem of real-world partners is a big focus for the Stellar Development Foundation.

 - These videos, made by Coinbase, a popular U.S.-based exchange, provide more context and information about Stellar.

-- Lumenauts.com is a Stellar community site with a lot of great Stellar explainers.
-They’re bundled into a course that is a very thorough overview of the platform.
+- Lumenauts is a Stellar community site with a lot of great Stellar explainers.
+They’re bundled into a course that provides a very thorough overview of the platform.

 A few other projects worth checking out

 MoneyGram International, a global leader in the evolution of digital payments, has launched a pioneering global crypto-to-cash service on Stellar.
 Powered by the Stellar blockchain and Stellar-enabled digital wallets, MoneyGram’s retail agent network, and Circle’s USD Coin (USDC), a fully-reserved dollar digital currency, the service provides cash users access to the world of cryptocurrency via any participating MoneyGram location.
 For the first time, settlement with MoneyGram will occur in near-real-time using USDC, enabling an accelerated collection of funds, improving efficiencies and reducing risks.